Adolis García Player Props: Rangers vs. Dodgers

 - The Dodgers pitching staff is 17th in MLB with a collective 8.6 strikeouts per nine innings.

+- Dodgers pitchers combine to give up 108 total home runs at a rate of 1.1 per game (to rank 11th in baseball).

-- Miller (5-1) gets the starting nod for the Dodgers in his 10th start of the season.
-He has a 4.25 ERA in 48 2/3 innings pitched, with 47 strikeouts.
+- Sheehan (3-0) takes the mound for the Dodgers in his sixth start of the season.
+He has a 4.91 ERA in 25 2/3 innings pitched, with 18 strikeouts.

-- The right-hander's most recent appearance came on Sunday against the New York Mets, when he threw 4 2/3 innings, surrendering one earned run while allowing three hits.
+- The right-hander's most recent time out was on Monday against the Baltimore Orioles, when he tossed five innings, surrendering four earned runs while giving up five hits.

-- In nine games this season, the 24-year-old has a 4.25 ERA and 8.7 strikeouts per nine innings, while allowing a batting average of .228 to opposing hitters.
+- The 23-year-old has a 4.91 ERA and 6.3 strikeouts per nine innings in five games this season, while giving up a batting average of .207 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.